rajuchigicherla/Real-Time-Sales-Data-Analysis/README.md

 ## Recommended Analysis
 The store management was given certain set of key metrics to include in the report to understand their customers.The following are the questions they were asked to do analysis.

-- Compare the sales and orders using singlr chart.
+- Compare the sales and orders using single chart.
 - Which month got the highest sales and orders?
 - Who purchased more-men or women in 2022?
 - What are the different order staus in 2022?